 In an incredibly competitive world where manufacturers and service providers scramble for customers, delivering quality products and services timeously at a relatively cheaper cost is imperative.
 Many companies are turning to Industrial automation solutions to beat the competition.

 Robots and other automated systems are transforming the work environment and how work is performed.
-The transformation is both exciting and scary depending on whether you are an employer or employee, a highly skilled person or low-skilled person, a consumer, or a creator of technology.
-Undoubtedly, automation reduces labour cost.
+The transformation is both exciting and scary depending on whether you are an employer or employee, a highly skilled person or a low-skilled person, a consumer, or a creator of technology.
+Undoubtedly, automation reduces labour costs.
 Robots can be programmed and reprogrammed effectively to perform any rote task more accurately, faster, and more efficiently than humans.
 Advancements in Artificial Intelligence (AI) is making robots even smarter, such that they can make the creative interventions humans are usually required to make.
 Today, automation has permeated almost every industry ebbing away human jobs!

-About 50% of the work performed by humans are automatable.
+About 50% of the work performed by humans is automatable.
 A 2017 McKinsey Global Institute report projects about 400 million to 800 million people could be displaced by automation worldwide in 10 years; of this number, 75 million to 375 million people may be required to switch jobs.
 Machine operation, food preparation, data collection, and processing jobs are most vulnerable to job losses.
 The expected impact of the disruption will be felt most by heavily industrialized cities, but the rate of automation adoption will determine how fast or slow job losses will occur.

 How would the impact of COVID-19 on jobs affect automation disruption?

-Indeed COVID-19, a highly infectious virus, with no known therapeutics or vaccine has disrupted work, school, practically shut down economies, and is forcing the world to pause and rethink the usual ways of doing things.
+Indeed COVID-19, a highly infectious virus, with no known therapeutics or vaccine has disrupted work, and school, practically shut down economies, and is forcing the world to pause and rethink the usual ways of doing things.
 The global economic outlook is obscured.
-Germany, France, China, and Spain, thought to have contained the virus, began reopening their economies only to see spikes in new cases and had to rollback reopening plans.
-Unfortunately, COVID-19 may be with us for a long time, so we must find a way to safely adjust to the new normal, protect and save lives as we grow the economy.
+Germany, France, China, and Spain, thought to have contained the virus, began reopening their economies only to see spikes in new cases and had to roll back reopening plans.
+Unfortunately, COVID-19 may be with us for a long time, so we must find a way to safely adjust to the new normal, and protect and save lives as we grow the economy.
 We witnessed the transfer of work to homes, in-person schooling canceled, and studies moved entirely online.
 Cognizant that not all work could be performed from a safe distance, some companies are adopting automation to replace humans.
-Despite the Centre for Disease Control (CDC) of USA’s claim that the risk of contracting COVID-19 through food handling is low, COVID-19 outbreaks in restaurants and meat processing plants pose safety concerns for workers and patrons.
+Despite the Centre for Disease Control (CDC) USA’s claim that the risk of contracting COVID-19 through food handling is low, COVID-19 outbreaks in restaurants and meat processing plants pose safety concerns for workers and patrons.